ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

-mp_c4timer | sv, cl, nf, rep, release | Default: 40<br>how long from when the C4 is armed until it blows mp_chattime | sv, cl, rep | Default: 10<br>amount of time players can chat after the game is over mp_competitive_endofmatch_extra_time | sv, release | Default: 15<br>After a competitive match finishes rematch voting extra time is given for rankings. mp_consecutive_loss_aversion | sv, rep, release | Default: 1<br>How loss streak is affected with round win: 0 = win fully resets loss bonus, 1 = first win steps down loss bonus, 2 = first win holds loss bonus and step down starting with second win mp_consecutive_loss_max | sv, rep, release | Default: 4<br>
+mp_c4timer | sv, cl, nf, rep, release | Default: 40<br>how long from when the C4 is armed until it blows mp_chattime | sv, cl, rep | Default: 10<br>amount of time players can chat after the game is over mp_competitive_endofmatch_extra_time | sv, release | Default: 15<br>After a competitive match finishes rematch voting extra time is given for rankings. mp_consecutive_loss_aversion | sv, cl, rep, release | Default: 1<br>How loss streak is affected with round win: 0 = win fully resets loss bonus, 1 = first win steps down loss bonus, 2 = first win holds loss bonus and step down starting with second win mp_consecutive_loss_max | sv, cl, rep, release | Default: 4<br>
-mp_coop_force_join_ct | sv, cl, rep, release | Default: false<br>If set, real players will auto join CT on join. mp_coopmission_bot_difficulty_offset | sv, rep, release | Default: 0<br>The difficulty offset modifier for bots during coop missions. mp_coopmission_mission_number | sv, cl, rep, release | Default: 0<br>Which mission the map should run after it loads. mp_coopterrorhunt_kill_add_time | sv, cl, rep, release | Default: 10<br>The number of seconds added to the clock when players get a kill. mp_coopterrorhunt_num_enemies | sv, cl, rep, release | Default: 20<br>The number of enemies CTs have to hunt and kill. mp_ct_default_grenades | sv, cl, rep, release | Default: <br>The default grenades that the CTs will spawn with.
+mp_coopmission_bot_difficulty_offset | sv, rep, release | Default: 0<br>The difficulty offset modifier for bots during coop missions. mp_ct_default_grenades | sv, cl, rep, release | Default: <br>The default grenades that the CTs will spawn with.
 To give multiple grenades, separate each weapon class with a space like this: 'weapon_molotov weapon_hegrenade' mp_ct_default_melee | sv, cl, rep, release | Default: weapon_knife<br>The default melee weapon that the CTs will spawn with.
 Even if this is blank, a knife will be given.
 To give a taser, it should look like this: 'weapon_knife weapon_taser'.
 Remember to set mp_weapons_allow_zeus to 1 if you want to give a taser! mp_ct_default_primary | sv, cl, rep, release | Default: <br>The default primary (rifle) weapon that the CTs will spawn with